-- Venue: Mazda R&D Center Yokohama and Head Office (Hiroshima)
+- Venue: Mazda R&D Center Yokohama

 <Opinions from Participants>

 Mazda R&D Center Yokohama offers its facilities (AV hall, open gallery, etc.) as a venue for meetings of Mazda vehicle owners.
 At these meetings, Mazda vehicle owners exchange views with Mazda employees.
 The results of surveys answered by owners are used for future product development.
-In FY March 2013, a total of five meetings were held, bringing together owners of Mazda vehicles, such as the Demio(Mazda2 overseas), the Atenza(Mazda6 overseas), the RX-8, and the CX-5.
-These meetings were attended by 230 owners (220 vehicles) in total.
+In FY March 2014, a total of three meetings were held, bringing together owners of Mazda vehicles, such as the Atenza and the CX-7.
+These meeting were attended by about 100 owners (70 vehicles) in total.